Sienci-Labs/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_53_1-1.jpg){.aligncenter .size-medium}

 On the X-axis the process will be repeated.
-Slide in a t-nut through the hole in the right Y-gantry and bring it all the way to the left side next to the drag chain mount where you’ll bolt in a <b>pin-type</b> end link.
+Slide in a t-nut through the hole in the right Y-gantry and bring it all the way to the left side next to the drag chain mount where you’ll bolt in a **pin-type** end link.
 Ensure the end link is snug up against the drag chain mount (pictured).

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_53_2.jpg){.aligncenter .size-medium}

 Lastly, attach the final end link onto the Z-axis motor mount using one last bolt to the inner hole.
 Note the direction the link is facing.

-<h2>Routing Wires</h2>
+## Routing Wires

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_routeheader.jpg){.aligncenter .size-medium .wid}